House Affordability Calculator

 Rough calculation steps:

-3. Use a mortgage calculator with that payment, interest rate, and loan term to estimate loan amount.
+3. Use a mortgage calculator with that payment, interest rate, and loan term to estimate the loan amount.

 For example, if your gross monthly income is $6,000 and your lender allows 36% DTI: